-Today, I am the author and publisher of BADASS grATTITUDE, speaker and self-love and confidence advocate.
+Today, I am the author and publisher of BADASS grATTITUDE, speaker and self-love and confidence advocate and coach.
 But that wasn’ always the case.

 By the time I turned 41 I had been diagnosed with Juvenile Diabetes, become legally blind, contracted meningitis, lost both my parents, and had a kidney and pancreas transplant.

 When I was 43, my husband asked me for a separation.
 He said I was miserable.
 He said he was miserable, and that he couldn’t keep living like that anymore.
 He said I should find my happiness.